AlgoMaster Logo

 Intuition

-The most direct approach: for each element, look backward at the previous k elements and check if any of them match.
-If we find a match, we're done.
-If we scan the entire array without finding one, we return false.
+Compare each element against the k elements before it.
+If any of them match, return true.
+If we scan the entire array without finding a match, return false.

-This is exactly what the problem is asking, translated almost word-for-word into code.
-For each index i, we check all indices j from max(0, i - k) to i - 1.
+This translates the problem statement directly into code.
+For each index i, we check every index j from max(0, i - k) up to i - 1.

 Algorithm